Watermelon Couscous Salad

 The original recipe for this Watermelon Couscous Salad was given to my by my sister.
 She found it in the recipe section of Detroit Free Press article about Israeli Couscous.

-It’s been the start of this season’s potlucks, getting rave reviews and many recipe requests.
+It’s been the star of this season’s potlucks, getting rave reviews and many recipe requests.
 Best of all, no leftovers.

 Since watermelon is one of my favorite fruits to eat, I’ve been trying lots of ways to use it this summer.
 The Watermelon Salsa I made recently was tasty and well liked by my guests, so I was up for trying another fun watermelon recipe.
 Enter Watermelon Couscous Salad.